Can Crowdfunding Help Pay Your Health Care Costs?

 The rising cost of health care is driving many desperate people to online fundraising platforms.
 But how effective is crowdfunding to pay for medical bills?

 One quick search on GoFundMe, a popular crowdfunding website, for “health insurance,” and over 43,000 results appear.
 Hundreds of donors from around the world back individuals to the tune of tens of thousands of dollars in order to help friends – and sometimes even strangers – pay their medical bills.

-With the advancements in technology and widespread use of social media, crowdfunding has become a popular way to raise money for charity and for new ideas.
-And now, it’s raising money for healthcare.
+With the advancements in technology and the widespread use of social media, crowdfunding has become a popular way to raise money for charity and for new ideas.
+And now, it’s raising money for health care.

 Crowdfunding has been around for centuries.
 It’s just never been as effective as it is today.
 Visit any city in the world with a public transportation system.
 Chances are you’ll be visited by somebody addressing the train car with their story and a request for financial assistance, followed by the passing of the hat.

 But the ability to crowdfund online is the key to most campaigners’ success.
 Whereas solicitors on the subway will get pocket change, online campaigners craft their story with photographic evidence.
 They tap their social network of friends and “friends of friends,” and can accept credit cards.
 This makes it a whole lot easier to reach their fundraising goals.

 With the increase in popularity of crowdfunding comes the inevitable potential for fraudulent campaigns.
 Crowdfunding sites like GoFundMe explicitly state in their terms and conditions that they cannot verify the information posted by the campaign organizers.
 Nor can they guarantee that the donations will be used for the stated purpose.
 But they do mention that they take fraudulent activity very seriously and investigate any reported claims.